-Therefore, Substance A+30 Hz→Substance B.
+Therefore, Substance A+30 Hz→Substance B

-[0286] The spectral energy conditioning pattern (e.g., spectral conditioning pattern) of both the conditionable participant and the conditioned product can be determined.
-In the case of a spectral conditioning catalyst, this can be accomplished by the spectroscopic means mentioned earlier.
-Once the spectral patterns are determined (e.g., having a specific frequency or combination of frequencies) within an appropriate set of environmental reaction conditioning conditions, the spectral energy conditioning pattern(s) (e.g., electromagnetic spectral conditioning pattern(s)) of the spectral energy conditioning catalyst (e.g., spectral conditioning catalyst) can be determined.
-Using the spectral energy conditioning pattern(s) (e.g., spectral conditioning patterns) of the conditionable participant and the conditioned participant, a waveform analysis calculation can determine the energy difference between the reactant(s) and reaction product(s) and at least a portion of the calculated spectral energy conditioning pattern (e.g., electromagnetic spectral conditioning pattern) in the form of a spectral energy conditioning (e.g., a spectral conditioning pattern) of a spectral energy conditioning catalyst (e.g., a spectral conditioning catalyst) can be applied to the desired conditionable participant in a conditioning reaction system to subsequently result in the desired reaction in the cell reaction system, once the conditioned participant is introduced in the cell reaction system.
-The specific frequency or frequencies of the calculated spectral energy conditioning pattern (e.g., a spectral conditioning pattern) corresponding to the spectral energy conditioning catalyst (e.g., spectral conditioning catalyst) required to form a conditioned participant, will provide the necessary energy input into the desired reaction I the cell reaction system to affect and initiate a desired reaction pathway.
+The spectral energy conditioning pattern (e.g., spectral conditioning pattern) of both the conditionable participant and the conditioned product can be determined.
+In the case of 55 a spectral conditioning catalyst, this can be accomplished by the spectroscopic means mentioned earlier.
+Once the spectral patterns are determined (e.g., having a specific frequency or combination of frequencies) within an appropriate set of envienergy conditioning pattern(s) (e.g., electromagnetic spectral conditioning pattern(s)) of the spectral energy conditioning catalyst (e.g., spectral conditioning catalyst) can be determined.
+Using the spectral energy conditioning pattern(s) (e.g., spectral conditioning patterns) of the conditionable par- 65 ticipant and the conditioned participant, a waveform analysis calculation can determine the energy difference between the conditionable participant and the conditioned participant and at least a portion of the calculated spectral energy conditioning pattern (e.g., electromagnetic spectral conditioning pattern) in the form of a spectral energy conditioning (e.g., a spectral conditioning pattern) of a spectral energy conditioning catalyst (e.g., a spectral conditioning catalyst) can be applied to the desired conditionable participant in a conditioning reaction system to subsequently result in a desired reaction in the reaction system once the conditioned participant is introduced and/or activated in the reaction system.
+The specific frequency or frequencies of the calculated spectral energy conditioning pattern (e.g., a spectral conditioning pattern) corresponding to the spectral energy conditioning catalyst (e.g., spectral conditioning catalyst) required to form a conditioned participant, will provide the necessary energy input into the desired reaction in the reaction system to affect and initiate a desired reaction pathway.

-[0287] Performing the waveform analysis calculation to arrive at, for example, the correct electromagnetic energy frequency or frequencies can be accomplished by using complex algebra, Fourier transformation or Wavelet Transforms, which is available through commercial channels under the trademark Mathematica® and supplied by Wolfram, Co.
-It should be noted that only a portion of a calculated spectral energy conditioning catalyst (e.g., spectral conditioning catalyst) used to form a conditioned participant may be sufficient to catalyze a reaction or a substantially complete spectral energy conditioning catalyst (e.g., spectral conditioning catalyst) used to form a conditioned participant may be applied depending on the particular circumstances in a holoreaction system.
+Performing the waveform analysis calculation to arrive at, for example, the correct electromagnetic energy frequency or frequencies can be accomplished by using complex algebra, Fourier transformation or Wavelet Transforms, which is available through commercial channels under the trademark Mathematica® and supplied by Wolfram, Colo.
+It should be noted that only a portion of a calculated spectral energy conditioning catalyst (e.g., spectral conditioning catalyst) used to form a conditioned participant may be sufficient to catalyze a reaction or a substantially complete spectral energy conditioning catalyst (e.g., spectral conditioning catalyst) used to form a conditioned participant may be applied depending on the particular circumstances in the holoreaction system.

-[0288] In addition, at least a portion of the spectral energy conditioning pattern (e.g., electromagnetic pattern of the required spectral catalyst) may be generated and applied to the conditioning reaction system by, for example, the electromagnetic radiation emitting sources defined and explained earlier.
+In addition, at least a portion of the spectral energy conditioning pattern (e.g., electromagnetic pattern of the required spectral catalyst) may be generated and applied to the conditioning reaction system by, for example, the electromagnetic radiation emitting sources defined and explained earlier.

-[0289] The specific physical catalysts that may be replaced or augmented by a conditioned participant in the present invention may include any solid, liquid, gas or plasma catalyst, having either homogeneous or heterogeneous catalytic activity.
+The specific physical catalysts that may be replaced or augmented by a conditioned participant in the present invention may include any solid, liquid, gas or plasma catalyst, having either homogeneous or heterogeneous catalytic activity.
 A homogeneous physical catalyst is defined as a catalyst whose molecules are dispersed in the same phase as the reacting chemicals.
 A heterogeneous physical catalyst is defined as one whose molecules are not in the same phase as the reacting chemicals.
 In addition, enzymes which are considered biological catalysts are to be included in the present invention.
-Some examples of physical catalysts that may be replaced or augmented comprise both elemental and molecular catalysts, including, not limited to, metals, such as silver, platinum, nickel, palladium, rhodium, ruthenium and iron; semiconducting metal oxides and sulfides, such as NiO2, Zn), MgO, Bi2O3/MoO3, TiO2, SrTiO3, CdS, CdSe, SiC, GaP, Wo2 and Mgo3; copper sulfate; insulating oxides such as Al2O3, SiO2 and MgO; and Ziegler-Natta catalysts, such as titanium tetrachloride, and trialkyaluminum.
+Some examples of physical catalysts that may be replaced or augmented comprise both elemental and molecular catalysts, including, not limited to, metals, such as silver, 50 platinum, nickel, palladium, rhodium, ruthenium and iron; semiconducting metal oxides and sulfides, such as NiO2, Zn), MgO, Bi2O3/MoO3, TiO2, SrTiO3, CdS, CdSe, SiC, GaP, Wo2 and MgO3; copper sulfate; insulating oxides such as Al2O3, SiO2 and MgO; and Ziegler-Natta catalysts, such as titanium tetrachloride, and trialkyaluminum.